Frequently asked questions about KidSTART and what we do

 Parents are a child’s first teachers and often, the most important.
 KidSTART therefore aims to work with parents in providing the best care for their children.
 We hope to equip parents to know how to:

-- to support the age-appropriate development of their children, and
+- Support the age-appropriate development of their children, and

 The support KidSTART provides includes